A Merseyrail electric train.

 Electrifying the line would provide a faster and more efficient service between Wrexham and Liverpool.
 Passenger transport authority Merseytravel has carried out a feasibility study with the WAG.But the plans have now dropped down the Assembly’s list of priorities.
 Mr Irranca-Davies told MPs: “Ultimately the decision will be a decision for the Welsh Assembly government.
 However, I do hear what he is saying and I’m keen as well to see this happen but it is worth remembering of course that whilst he challenges currently on our plans for the rail network, in the last 10 years we have had to deal with the botched failures of a Tory administration on rail privatisation.'

-direct rail services to London since 1957 but we are ever ambitious and
+rail services to London since 1957 but we are ever

-the mistake, I’m sure it was a mistake, of backdating the work on
+the mistake, I’m sure it was a mistake, of backdating the

 Following a meeting between Wrexham MP Ian Lucas and Welsh Assembly Government Transport Minister Andrew Davies, Network Rail will prepare a feasibility study on the cost of the project.
 It will be funded jointly by the Welsh Assembly Government and Merseytravel and be a detaied examination into the costs of carrying out the electrification.
 Mr Lucas said: "This is absolutely great news.
 It means a detailed, costed assessment of the work needed to upgrade the line will now be carried out by the government and the company hoping to take the project forward, and is another positive step in the campaign for a direct service from Wrexham to Liverpool operating every half-hour.
 I am very pleased at the commitment to the scheme shown by both the Welsh Assembly Government and Merseytravel and plan to maximise local pressure to make sure the project happens".